 - Keep your receipts for an audit trail.

-- Choose the best accounting software specifically for your business.
+- Choose accounting software specific to your business.

 - Pay yourself a salary.